 Be sure to check out my Instagram KARPATHOS Highlights Reel for more pics & stories from Karpathos!

 I'll share much more about Olympos in a separate article.
-It's an incredible village in which many who live there retain the ancient dialect, clothing, and other traditions that have been passed down through the years.
+It's an incredible village in which many who live there retain the dialect from ancient times, wear traditional dress and traditional costumes that have been passed down through generations.

 On the Western side of Karpathos island lies the village of Mesochori.
 You'll want to park in one of the parking lots that surrounds the perimeter of the village and then walk into town.
 Most of the cobblestone streets in Mesochori are closed to foot traffic only.
 But, walking is the best way to experience this lovely quiet village.

-Take in the traditional white houses with blue trim, the sweet patio gardens, and the awesome views.
+Take in the traditional houses painted in stark white with blue trim, the sweet patio gardens, and the awesome views.

 Underneath the church Panagia Vyrsiani, there's a natural spring.
 Here, legend has it that if an unmarried woman drinks from the spring, she will marry soon.